 Place an item on Course Reserve

-To have an item placed on course reserve at the libraries, complete a Reserve Form and contact the Information Desk Coordinator for your campus.
+To have an item placed on course reserve at the libraries, complete a Reserve Form and contact the Information Desk Coordinator.
 Processing new reserve requests can take up to 48 hours.

 If the library has access to an article, chapter or book title in electronic format, you can provide students a direct link within your Blackboard course or course syllabus.